AI AGENT TEMPLATE

 The agent uses the standard Dash Agents tool library.
 Every tool call is logged.

 On trigger, the agent runs these steps in order.
-Any step can be customised by re-prompting.
+Any step can be customized by re-prompting.

 Structured automation beats manual follow-up in three ways: